bgp/stayrtr/README.md

 ### With SSL

-You can run GoRTR and listen for TLS connections only (just pass `-bind ""`).
+You can run StayRTR and listen for TLS connections only (just pass `-bind ""`).

 First, you will have to create a SSL certificate.